jelenatm1108/reg-outsourcing-calculator/README.md

 This tool is a **pre-risk assessment shortcut**: answer a series of guided questions, and the calculator outputs the correct regulatory classification with applicable obligations, flags, and a structured checklist — no risk background required.

-This tool does not constitute legal, regulatory, or compliance advice.
-Always consult your legal and compliance team before making outsourcing decisions
+**This tool does not constitute legal, regulatory, or compliance advice.
+Always consult your legal and compliance team before making outsourcing decisions**!!!

 ---